RandomGuyJCI/RDGameplayPatches/README.md

 3. Launch RD once to generate BepInEx files.
 4. Download the latest version of the mod from [here](https://github.com/RandomGuyJCI/RDGameplayPatches/releases).
 It should be named `RDGameplayPatches_1.x.x.zip`.
 5. Unzip the file you downloaded into your Rhythm Doctor installation folder.
 You should now have a file at `BepInEx/Plugins/RDGameplayPatches/RDGameplayPatches.dll`.
-6. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.gameplaypatches.cfg`.
+6. Launch the game, and the plugin should automatically enable.
-7. Launch the game, and the plugin should automatically enable.
+7. Configure the plugin as needed in `BepInEx/config/com.rhythmdr.gameplaypatches.cfg`.
 8. **Optional:** To enable reloading the plugin on the fly, download and extract the [BepInEx ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases/latest) plugin into your RD folder.
-Create a `scripts` folder in `BepInEx` then move `RDGameplayPatches.dll` to that folder.
-You should now be able to reload the plugin by pressing `F6` in-game (hotkey configurable in `BepInEx/config/com.bepis.bepinex.scriptengine`).
+Create a `scripts` folder in the `BepInEx` folder then move `RDGameplayPatches.dll` to that folder.
+You should now be able to reload the plugin by pressing `F6` in-game.
+You can also configure the hotkey in `BepInEx/config/com.bepis.bepinex.scriptengine`).

 For more information, check out the [BepInEx installation guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html).